STRATEGIES TO OPTIMIZE YOUR SOCIAL SECURITY BENEFITS

-Social Security benefits are an important piece of your retirement puzzle, and deciding when to start taking Social Security payments depends on a number of factors that should not only be considered individually, but should be evaluated on how they work together with your other retirement assets.
+Social Security benefits are an important piece of your retirement income puzzle, and deciding when to start taking Social Security payments depends on a number of factors that should not only be considered individually but should be evaluated on how they work together with your other retirement assets.

 MAXIMIZING ISN’T ALWAYS THE BEST STRATEGY